Dickinson State University

-Dickinson State University (DSU) is a public university in Dickinson, North Dakota.
+Dickinson State University (DSU) is a public university in Dickinson, North Dakota, United States.
 It is part of the North Dakota University System.
 It was founded in 1918 as Dickinson State Normal School and granted full university status in 1987.

 History

 Dickinson State was established as a normal school to fill a need for qualified teachers in rural western North Dakota, where fewer than one-quarter of the people working as teachers in the early 1900s were certified as teachers.
 The university considers June 24, 1918, to be its founding date; this was the first day of classes for the Dickinson Normal School.
 When first established, the school was tuition-free and operated in the facilities of Dickinson High School.
 The first campus building, May Hall, was built in 1924.

 During World War II, Dickinson State Teachers College was one of 131 colleges and universities nationally that took part in the V-12 Navy College Training Program which offered students a path to a Navy commission.